jiangzhan/npr_composer/README.md

 Npr composer endpoint https://api.composer.nprstations.org/

-In the Widget.php we created two widgets:
+created two widgets in the Widget.php :

   /widget/{ucs}/tracks (NPR implementation notes: This endpoint will return the HTML for the Song Playlist.)